syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 2. Don't copy the entire code snippet, select only widget snippet and copy it as shown in the below picture,

 ![Code](images/how-to/code-snippet.png)

-{% highlight dart %}

-    Note: Don't copy the entire code, copy the only widget code as shown in above snapshot.
+N> Don't copy the entire code, copy the only widget code as shown in above snapshot.

-{% endhighlight %}

 3. Add the copied code snippet and save the process as shown in the demo.